 General Course Information

-Course Code NURSING 7111OL Course Advanced Burns Nursing Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s Online Units 6 Contact Online Available for Study Abroad and Exchange N Prerequisites NURSING 7110OL Fundamentals of Burns Nursing Restrictions Available to M.NursSc students only Course Description This course will further develop nursing and medical science in relation to burn management and examine advanced principles of burn nursing in the adult and paediatric settings.
+Course Code NURSING 7111OL Course Advanced Burns Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s Online Units 6 Contact Online Available for Study Abroad and Exchange N Prerequisites NURSING 7110OL Fundamentals of Burns Nursing Restrictions Available to M.NursSc students only Course Description This course will further develop nursing and medical science in relation to burn management and examine advanced principles of burn nursing in the adult and paediatric settings.
 This course will examine the holistic needs of the burn injured patient, with a major focus on the role of the multidisciplinary team in burn care.
 Topics will include transcultural nursing, physical therapy, infection control, psychological and psychosocial issues, reconstructive surgery and case management.
 Students will continue to complete a range of clinical competencies throughout the course.

 Course Coordinator: Mr Paul McLiesh

 The full timetable of all activities for this course can be accessed from Course Planner.